 How to Watch Star Wars: The Clone Wars in Chronological Order

-Most fans were delighted when Disney, in the aftermath of the Lucasfilm acquisition, declared that the Clone Wars saga as it was revealed in the 2008 animated feature film and its subsequent TV series would retain canonical status in Star Wars lore.
+Most fans were delighted when Disney, in the aftermath of the Lucasfilm acquisition, declared that the Clone Wars saga (as it was revealed in the 2008 animated feature film and its subsequent TV series) would retain canonical status in Star Wars lore.
 Further celebrations erupted when it was announced that the series would be returning in 2020 for a seventh and final season of 12 episodes.
 If you’re not acquainted with Star Wars: The Clone Wars, now is the perfect time to take a break from learning how to build a lightsaber and catch up on what you’ve been missing.

 Chronology Issues with The Clone Wars TV Series

 Some people, however, have complained about the non-chronological progression of the TV series.
-The show is fun, they say, but also slightly messy.
-The series has multiple plot threads and often jumps around in time; for example, some events revealed in season 3 actually took place before most of what transpires in season 1.
+The show is fun, they say, but also slightly messy due to the time jumps.
+The series has multiple plot threads and often jumps around in time; for example, some events revealed in season 3 actually took place before most of what transpires in the first season.

 In an apparent response to these complaints, Disney released an alternate viewing schedule back in 2014 that turns this potentially confusing tangle of activity into a more linear story.
 For many fans, this is the preferred way to view Star Wars: The Clone Wars.
-Not only does the chronology make more sense, it has the official approval of Lucasfilm.
+Not only does the chronology make more sense, but it also has the official approval of Lucasfilm.

 The Sequential Viewing Order for The Clone Wars